 Among the requirements in (7) Management systems, "9 Audits and assessments" is practiced as "(3) Investigations of suppliers" in "3.
-The Seiko Group's initiatives for sustainable procurement" in Chapter 2 of this commentary and "10 Corrective action process" is practiced as "(4) Providing corrective actions based on results of investigations of suppliers," and we ask each supplier for their cooperation.
+The Seiko Group's initiatives for sustainable procurement" in Chapter 2 of this commentary and "@ Corrective action process" is practiced as "(4) Providing corrective actions based on results of investigations of suppliers," and we ask each supplier for their cooperation.

 In this section, in addition to the initiatives established in "4.
-Expectations of suppliers and requests for cooperation in sustainable procurement" including the above, we will particularly explain "8 Worker feedback and participation in grievance process," which we expect suppliers to implement in concrete ways to realize sustainable procurement.
+Expectations of suppliers and requests for cooperation in sustainable procurement" including the above, we will particularly explain "® Worker/stakeholder engagement and access to remedy," which we expect suppliers to implement in concrete ways to realize sustainable procurement.